HACCP Program for Warehouse Handling Food Products- A simple Guide for Startups

 Check Appendix 6 and 7 for examples of Hazard analysis and risk assessment, respectively.

+Step 4.
 Determine Critical Control Points

 Critical control points are steps in the process flow at which